sebjwallace/jass/README.md

 - Events

 ##### What?
-RSS gives the developer the ability to declare and modify CSS at runtime using core features of SASS - essentially giving CSS a powerful Javascript interface.
+RSS gives the developer the ability to declare and modify CSS at runtime using emulated core features of SASS - essentially giving CSS a powerful Javascript interface.
 This removes the need to manipulate CSS directly through the DOM or use inline styles.

 ##### Why?
 With the rise of component-based architecture in website & application development, the need to encapsulate CSS into components is becoming more apparent.
-With the major features of SASS/LESS used ontop of regular CSS inside of (React/Angular) components, you can gain greater control and flexibilty.
+With the major features of SASS emulated ontop of regular CSS inside of (React/Angular) components, you can gain greater control and flexibilty.
+CSS can even behave reactively to events, all thanks to the JS environment!

 ##### How?